krisstallenberg/evaluating-annotations/README.md

 ## Usage

+The code for this project is organized in a tutorial-style interactive Python notebook, named [`evaluate-annotations.ipynb`](evaluate-annotations.ipynb).

-The `evaluate-annotations.ipynb` interactive notebook shows how you can:
+The notebook shows how you can:

 1. Annotate data with an LLM, in a structured way.
 2. Load human-annotated data and normalize their structure.